Mu0n/F256KsimpleCdoodles/README.md

 /- F256amp yourtune.mp3
 </pre>

-if you put the program in a root folder called _apps and rename the program as mp3player.pgz, you can use Micah's f/manager https://github.com/WartyMN/F256-FileManager/releases to auto-launch this program when you pick and execute .mp3 (.wav, .ogg, .wma, etc) files from its interface.
+if you put the program in a root folder called _apps and rename the program as audioplayer.pgz, you can use Micah's f/manager https://github.com/WartyMN/F256-FileManager/releases to auto-launch this program when you pick and execute .mp3 (.wav, .ogg, .wma, etc) files from its interface.

 ## midiplayer v1.2
 (its code in midisam - its executable is in NoFussDemos https://github.com/Mu0n/F256KsimpleCdoodles/tree/main/NoFussDemos)